bruno-c/teambox-talker/server/doc/protocol.md

     {"type":"connected"}

+The client must wait for this message before sending any message or else an error will be returned and connection will be closed.

-if not, the connection is closed after the following message is sent by the server:
+If the authentication failed, the connection is closed after the following message is sent by the server:

     {"type":"error","message":"Authentication failed"}